lextudio/sharpsnmp_docs/pro/tutorials/assembly-full-guide.rst

 Background
 ----------
-The Full version is sent to registered users only via emails, and is packaged up with latest #SNMP Library.
+The Full version is sent to registered users only via emails, and is packaged up with latest C# SNMP Library.
 So below are the assemblies in the ZIP package,

 * SharpSnmpPro.Mib.dll
 * SharpSnmpLib.dll